manucoffin/amap-website/content/articles/2022-02-24_le-site-de-lamap-fait-peau-neuve.md

 ---
 ## This is a title

 Be so very light.
 Be a gentle whisper. **This is unplanned it really just happens**.
 I sincerely wish for you every possible joy life could bring.
 Just let go - and fall like a little waterfall.
-Let's make some happy little clouds in our world!
+Let's make some happy little clouds in our world.

 > How do you make a round circle with a square knife?
 That's your challenge for the day.
 We'll do another happy little painting.
 Anything you want to do you can do here.
 Go out on a limb - that's where the fruit is.
 Steve wants reflections, so let's give him reflections.
 Let your imagination just wonder around when you're doing these things.